mnm-matin/mnm-matin/README.md

 I strongly believe in creating projects with the goal of getting people to use it, as opposed to creating project for the sake of creating projects.

-**That is why my most important repositories are private as this makes the projects have the potential of being a sustainable business.**
+**That is why my most important repositories are private as this makes the projects have the potential of potentially being a sustainable business.**

 Most repositories will be made public once I am no longer actively working on them.